VXL Network Introduces the Next-Generation, Eco-Friendly Multidimensional Bock-Lattice Blockchain On IDPOV Consensus Mechanism

 Self-learning blockchain for post-quantum era

 The revolutionary AI-powered Delegated Proof-of-Vote (AIDPOV) consensus mechanism is the secret sauce behind VXL Network’s solutions.
-It can be run on quantum computers, allowing it to set new benchmarks in terms of speed, security, scalability, computational effectiveness and carbon neutrality.
+It can be run on quantum computers, allowing it to set new benchmarks in terms of speed, security, scalability, computational effectiveness and a zero carbon emission.

 Unlike Proof-of-Work (PoW) consensus, AIDPOV does not support mining operations; besides eco-friendliness, it significantly lowers the barrier to entry for blockchain newbies.